boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Whats the most complex file weighted against lines?

 This sounds good in practice, but in reality... anything minified or with no newlines skews the results making this one effectively pointless.
 As such I have not included this calculation.
+I have however created an issue inside `scc` to support detection of minified code so it can be removed from the calculation results https://github.com/boyter/scc/issues/91

 ### What's the typical path length, broken up by language